-- a) The expenses, irrespective of capital or revenue nature, accrued/due but not paid have been provided for in the books of the Company. - b) Figures and presentation of previous year have been rearranged whenever necessary for better presentation.
+- a) The expenses, irrespective of capital or revenue nature, accrued/due but not paid have been provided for in the books of the Company. - b) Figures of previous period have been rearranged whenever necessary to conform to current periods presentation.